 In a large skillet, heat avocado oil over medium heat.
 Add in the garlic, onion, and sweet potatoes.
 Cook for 2-3 minutes, stirring frequently so that the potatoes don’t burn.
 Move potatoes to one side of the skillet with a spatula.

 Add the breakfast sausage, and brown, breaking up chunks until no longer pink.
 Occasionally stir sweet potatoes on one side of the skillet to prevent them from burning.
 Reduce heat and stir in chili powder, cumin, paprika, garlic powder, bell pepper, diced tomatoes, and diced green chiles.

 Make 4-6 wells in the skillet and crack an egg in each.
 Bake for 10-20 minutes, or until desired doneness of eggs is reached.
 Baking times may vary with oven type and egg preference.

 Baking time for eggs- Baking times may very with oven type.
-Check eggs at 5 minutes, 8 minutes, and 10 minutes, etc. Take the skillet out and look closely at the eggs.
+Check eggs at the 10 minute mark to see the level of doneness.
+Take the skillet out and look closely at the eggs.
 If the yolks jiggle, and the egg whites are runny, the eggs are not fully cooked.

 Storing- Store breakfast hash in an airtight glass container.
 Keep in the fridge for up to 3-5 days.